 papers spanning the fields of biochemistry, immunology, medicine, statistics,

 mathematics, informatics and brain imaging.
 Ever passionate about biomedical computing,

 he has designed and built software including LDACPA, ELIDA, WavBox, FirWav, GeneScene and NPDS.

-Dr. Taswell is also a member of the IEEE, SIAM, ACM, AMIA, ATA, SNMMI and AAGP.
+Dr. Taswell is also a member of the IEEE, SIAM, ACM, ASIST, AMIA, ATA, SNMMI, ISTAART, and IPA.